-- Making regular visits to each privately fostered child in his/her foster home, to check on his/her welfare and monitor the overall standard of care provided.
+- Making regular visits to each privately fostered child in their foster home, to check on their welfare and monitor the overall standard of care provided.
 This includes listening to the child's wishes and feelings.

 - Ensuring that private foster carers get the advice and support that they need to keep the children who are placed with them safe and well.

 - Providing preventative and support services where appropriate.

 Any agency that becomes aware of a private fostering arrangement must immediately notify the local authority in writing of the arrangement and must inform the parent and private foster carer of their intention to do so.

 Therefore, if you believe that a child is possibly being privately fostered and you do not know if the local authority is aware, please contact the Multi-Agency Safeguarding Hub.
 You will not be breaching confidentiality as this duty to inform us of your knowledge of a private arrangement is covered by the children in need information sharing protocol.

 A child privately fostered is where a private arrangement has been made for the care of the child by the child’s parent (or someone with parental responsibility without the involvement of a local authority or organisation).
 The child would be living with a carer who is not a close relative on a full time basis for 28 days or more.
 Private fostering applies to children up to the age of 16 or 18 if the child is disabled.

 Close relative is defined as: grandparent, brother, sister, uncle, aunt (whether full or half blood by marriage) or step parent (by marriage or civil partnership) of the child.
 Close relatives do not include great-aunts or uncles, great grandparents or cousins.

 The arrangement is classed as private fostering if it is expected to last for more than 28 days on a full time basis.